creativetorch/hide-email-on-webpage-small-javascript/README.md

 var userid = "updateuser";<br>
 var hostid = "updatehost.com";<br>
 ...remaining code removed for security reasons; see file...<br>
-Do not rename 'userid' or 'hostid'
+Do not rename 'userid' or 'hostid'<br>
 <noscript> [Javascript needs to be enabled to view the updatehost.com email] </noscript>